yujunz/gitlab.com-runbooks/docs/uncategorized/project-export.md

 path = p.disk_path
 ```

-# Restore a project via rails-console
+# Export a project via rails-console

 * ssh to the console node (or the file-node found above, if console doesn't work).
 * sudo gitlab-rails console